compsecmonkey/Reading-List/README.md

 * Financial Freedom:  A Proven Path to All the Money You Will Ever Need :heavy_minus_sign: Grant Sabatier,  Vicki Robin - foreword

+* The Dumb Things  Smart People Do with Their Money: Thirteen Ways to Right Your Financial  Wrongs :heavy_minus_sign: Jill Schlesinger

 * Misbehaving: The  Making of Behavioral Economics :heavy_minus_sign: Richard Thaler

+* A Random Walk Down  Wall Street: The Time-Tested Strategy for Succesful Investing :heavy_minus_sign: Burton Malkiel

 * The Investors  Manifesto: Preparing for Prosperity, Armageddon, and Everything in Between :heavy_minus_sign: William Bernstein